 51 Bean Hill Road, Glover.
 525-6524 or 525-4365. www.gloverlibrary.org.
 Hours: Monday through Thursday, 1–6 p.m.; Saturday 10 a.m.–noon.
 Story Hour: Fridays at 10 a.m.
 Cook & A Book Discussion: Call for book and date.
 Children’s literature discussion group for adults: Call to sign up.
 Arm Chair Chats meets the third Thursday of each month at 7 p.m.
 For more information, call library coordinator Toni Eubanks at 525-4365.

 GOODRICH MEMORIAL LIBRARY

 202 Main Street, Newport.
 334-7902. www.goodrichlibrary.org.
 Hours: Monday through Friday, 10 a.m. to 6 p.m.
 Saturday, 10 a.m. to 3 p.m.
 Board of Trustees meeting monthly, Tuesdays at 2 p.m.
 Book discussion group held third Thursday of each month at 1 p.m.
 Chess Club meetings held each Thursday at 3:30 p.m.
-Job Hunt Helper from CCV is available Mondays from 10 a.m. to noon, Wednesdays from 3 to 5 p.m., and Fridays from 4 to 6 p.m.
+Job Hunt Helper from CCV is available Tuesdays from 3 to 5 p.m., Wednesdays from 11 a.m. to 1 p.m., and Saturdays from 1 to 3 p.m.